GabelHub/FAMoS/README.md

 and pass this option on to FAMoS.
 Note that excluded parameters are automatically removed from the initial model, if *init.model.type = “random”* or *init.model.type = “global”* is used.
-If the user-specfied initial model contains an exluded parameter, an error will be returned.
+If the user-specified initial model contains an excluded parameter, an error will be returned.

 ``` r